 Proteins are effective oxygen barriers.
 Depending on the recovery and processing steps they also have emulsifying, foam-forming, film-forming, gelling, adhesive, or wetting properties.
 These various functionalities mean that proteins have enormous potential for technical products.

 The properties of technical proteins can be utilized in many products to replace crude oil based components or synthetic components.
-For example:

 In order to avoid competition with the food and animal feed industries, we primarily utilize secondary and waste materials from agriculture that are unsuitable for consumption.
 For example, we use press cake from plant oil production that contains high concentrations of unpalatable bitter substances.

 The protein functionality is modified by judicious processing.
 One example is modification of the spatial structure of the protein molecules by increasing the temperature.
 If the protein is recovered above the denaturation temperature then it has a globular structure, whilst below the denaturation temperature the protein has a linear amino acid structure.
 This can be utilized depending on the given target application of the protein.

 We also evaluate interactions with other components of formulations.